top of page

 That’s where these brands are strong.
 They simply give you more choice for longer lenses, and for specialist options like macro photography.

-That said, if you enjoy people and travel photography with wildlife more on the side, other brands may suit you perfectly.
+That said, if you prefer to photograph people and travel on photo tours with wildlife more on the side, other brands may suit you perfectly.
 It’s about what you want to photograph most.

 Start With The Lens, Then The Camera